NabilFayak/datachecks/README.md

 ## Support

-The EvalML community is happy to provide support to users of EvalML.
+The DataChecks community is happy to provide support to users of DataChecks.
 Project support can be found in four places depending on the type of question:
 1. For usage questions, use [Stack Overflow](#) with the `datachecks` tag.
 2. For bugs, issues, or feature requests start a [Github issue](#).
 3. For discussion regarding development on the core library, use [Slack](#).